 Norcross also serves on the Board of Directors for the Coriell Institute for Medical Research and Holtec International, a global leader in power generation technologies.
-In addition, he is a member of the Board of Directors for Delta Risk, a firm that provides high impact cybersecurity and risk management services to government and private sector clients worldwide.
+He was on the Board of Directors for Delta Risk, a firm that provides high impact cybersecurity and risk management services to government and private sector clients worldwide.
 Formerly, he served on the Board of Directors of Commerce Bancorp, Inc. (NYSE:CBH) and as Lead Director of the $7.8 billion sale of the bank to TD Bank Financial Group.
-Norcross also served as Chairman and majority shareholder of U.S. Vision, a large national retailer of optical products and services, which he later sold.
+Norcross was Chairman and majority shareholder of U.S. Vision, a large national retailer of optical products and services, which he later sold.
 In 2012, Norcross and other local business and civic leaders purchased Interstate General Media (IGM), the parent company of The Philadelphia Inquirer, Philadelphia Daily News, and Philly.com, the region’s largest and most popular online news source.
 In 2014, Norcross sold his shares to the minority owners.

-While at the U.S. Department of Justice, Mr. O’Dowd was a frequent panelist and speaker on health care compliance matters.
-Mr. O’Dowd was twice awarded the Integrity Award from the U.S. Department of Health and Human Services and the Award for Excellence from the U.S. President’s Council on Integrity and Efficiency.
-In 2012, Seton Hall University School of Law presented Mr. O’Dowd with the St. Thomas More Medal for his distinguished public service.
+While at the U.S. Department of Justice, Mr. O’Dowd was a frequent panelist and speaker on health care matters.
+Hewas twice awarded the Integrity Award from the U.S. Department of Health and Human Services and the Award for Excellence from the U.S. President’s Council on Integrity and Efficiency.
+Seton Hall University School of Law also awarded him with the St. Thomas More Medal for his distinguished public service.

-Before joining the U.S. Attorney’s Office in 2003, Mr. O’Dowd served as Deputy Attorney General for the State of New Jersey.
-In that position, Mr. O’Dowd’s responsibilities included providing legal counsel to the New Jersey Department of Health.
-Mr. O’Dowd received his BA from The Catholic University of America and his JD from St. John’s University School of Law.
+Before joining the U.S. Attorney’s Office in 2003, Mr. O’Dowd served as Deputy Attorney General for the State of New Jersey for nearly five years.
+He earned his BA from The Catholic University of America and his JD from St. John’s University School of Law.

-ANTHONY J. MAZZARELLI, MD, JD, MBE is Co-President/CEO, Cooper University Health Care.
+ANTHONY J. MAZZARELLI, MD, JD, MBE is Co-President/CEO of Cooper University Health Care.
 Dr. Mazzarelli has had various roles at Cooper since his arrival in 1999.
-His most recent role prior to being named Co-President/CEO of Cooper University Health Care was as Chief Physician Executive and Senior Executive Vice President, where he had oversight of Quality and Patient Safety for the health system as well as oversight of Cooper's practice plan of more than 630 employed physicians who also serve as the faculty for Cooper Medical School of Rowan University.
+His most recent role prior to being named Co-President/CEO of Cooper University Health Care was as Chief Physician Executive and Senior Executive Vice President.
+In that position he had oversight of Quality and Patient Safety for the health system as well as oversight of Cooper's practice plan of more than 630 employed physicians who also serve as the faculty for Cooper Medical School of Rowan University.